StoneT2000/dimensions-halite3/README.md

 This is a typescript implementation of the [Halite 3 AI competition](https://halite.io) using the [Dimensions AI competition framework](https://github.com/stonet2000/dimensions).
 This simulates the original Halite 3 game quite closely, including features such as inspiration, mining, dropoffs and more!

-You can run most bots that adhere to the Halite 3 starter kits.
+You can run most bots that adhere to the [Halite 3 starter kits](https://github.com/HaliteChallenge/Halite-III/tree/master/starter_kits).
 At the moment, C++, C bots don't really work due to no support for CMake and Make at the moment.
-Out of the box, Java, Python, Javascript / Typescript, PHP, Go should work.
+Out of the box, Java, Python, Javascript / Typescript, PHP, Go should work, as long as a `install.sh` file isn't used.
 More will be added as Dimensions supports more options.

 To start, first install it
 ```